 Note: you can monitor the progress of this task in the User List: Get List Logs.

-Option 3: Single user creation
+Option 3: Create a single user

 Click on MANAGE > Create User and enter the following details: